-Strengths

-- Well-developed strategies and policies for the service in line with national guidance. - Service well aligned with corporate strategy/policy. - Well established performance monitoring procedures. - Experienced, professional and dedicated staff. - Low staff turnover. - Clear commitment to quality service delivery. - General achievement of Food Safety Act Code of Practice annual inspection programme. - Introduced National Food Hygiene Rating Scheme in 2011 - Relatively high rate of compliance in the Borough.

-Weaknesses

-- Proactive work at risk in event of public health emergency/reactive work demands i.e serious accidents/ fatalities, outbreaks etc. - Potential remuneration problem in event of vacancies. - Increasing complexity of regulation and enforcement requirement to specialise to achieve & maintain competency. - Diminishing pool of officers nationally.

-Opportunities

-- Multi-skilled public health professionals. - Need to develop proactive public health agenda with other partners - eg healthy eating, smoking cessation, alcohol interventions etc. (although the Healthy Lifestyle section at this Authority do fulfil this role in many respects.) - Facilitate local food safety training needs. - Develop new targeted 'intervention' approach to enforcement - Work with other agencies to develop multi-agency lead inspector approach.

-Threats

-- Increasing complexity of issues increasing pressure for greater specialism to meet competence criteria. - Food safety service audit by Food Standards Agency if fail to meet targets and deliver mandatory duties. - Increased information gathering and recording increasing inspection costs. - Shortage of EHO's entering profession. - Ever increasing duties and demands in relation to private water supplies, clean environment, industrial air pollution regulation and dog control and capacity to achieve.
+Well-developed strategies and policies for the service in line with national guidance.
+Service well aligned with corporate strategy/policy.
+Well established performance monitoring procedures.
+Experienced, professional and dedicated staff.
+Low staff turnover.
+Clear commitment to quality service delivery.
+General achievement of Food Safety Act Code of Practice annual inspection programme.
+Introduced National Food Hygiene Rating Scheme in 2011 Relatively high rate of compliance in the Borough.
+Proactive work at risk in event of public health emergency/reactive work demands i.e serious accidents/ fatalities, outbreaks etc. Potential remuneration problem in event of vacancies.
+Increasing complexity of regulation and enforcement - requirement to specialise to achieve & maintain competency.
+Diminishing pool of officers nationally.
+Opportunities Multi-skilled public health professionals.
+Need to develop proactive public health agenda with other partners - eg healthy eating, smoking cessation, alcohol interventions etc. (although the Healthy Lifestyle section at this Authority do fulfil this role in many respects.)
+Facilitate local food safety training needs.
+Develop new targeted 'intervention' approach to enforcement Work with other agencies to develop multi-agency lead inspector approach.
+Threats Increasing complexity of issues - increasing pressure for greater specialism to meet competence criteria.
+Food safety service audit by Food Standards Agency if fail to meet targets and deliver mandatory duties.
+Increased information gathering and recording - increasing inspection costs.
+Shortage of EHO's entering profession.
+Ever increasing duties and demands in relation to private water supplies, clean environment, industrial air pollution regulation and dog control and capacity to achieve.

-6.0 Quality Systems It is our policy to carry out all areas of food service delivery in accordance with our Food Safety documented procedures and to fulfil any inter-authority audit requirements as required with neighbouring authorities. rieignbouring authorities.
+6.0 Quality Systems

+It is our policy to carry out all areas of food service delivery in accordance with our Food Safety documented procedures and to fulfil any inter-authority audit requirements as required with neighbouring authorities.
-7.0 Review

-7.1 Periodic review

-This Food Hygiene Intervention Plan will be reviewed annually and reported to members.
+7.0 Review 7.1 Periodic review This Food Hygiene Intervention Plan will be reviewed annually and reported to members.
 The review will link into the annual budgetary process and the review of associated plans.
-Performance monitored on monthly basis and quarterly by management review of progress.

-7.2 Annual Performance

-The figures below were set against the following challenges:

-- The inspection figures for 2017-18 below were set against the following challenges: - There was a lengthy food safety investigation following a Lancashire wide raw cows drinking milk survey.
-All four of the raw drinking milk suppliers in the Ribble Valley were found to have failed to produce a product which complied with the current food safety criteria.
-Two of the premises were linked to illness in the community, and disease causing bacteria were isolated in the milk produced at three of the establishments. - For a considerable part of the year a part time member of the food safety team was redeployed to undertake an urgent swimming pool safety campaign following local knowledge which revealed that many of the premises did not comply with the current guidance.
+Performance monitore on monthly basis and quarterly by management review of progress.
+7.2 Annual Performance The inspection figures for 2018-19 below were set against the following challenges: • There was a lengthy food safety investigation into a large food manufacturer where an extensive rodent infestation was discovered. • For part of the year a member of the food safety team was redeployed to introduce the requirements of the new animal breeding and boarding legislation. • For part of the year a part time member of the food team was redeployed onto caravan site licensing duties. • There were two lengthy investigations into the poor control of Legionella in spa pools in holiday lettings.
+Year Summary 2018/19: • 303 service requests were recorded, of which 92.5% were actioned within the target response time of 2 working days. • 123 confirmed cases of infectious diseases were investigated in relation to food-born organisms.
+This is an increase of 60% from 2017-18.

-In 2017/18: